 To set up a proper dynamic experience, just one option to auto navigate will not be enough.
 Here are the options you can set for a page

-This is the main functionality.
-You can put here part of the process filename or only a part of it.
+You can put here the process filename or only a part of it.
 Everytime a Windows application becomes activated, Touch Portal will check the full file path of the process and check if it matches the criteria you put in this field.
 In our case we should add "photoshop" in here.